Welfare in New Zealand: Superannuation

 In 1898 the New Zealand government introduced a means-tested old-age pension for those 65 years and older.
 This established some key features of public pensions in New Zealand, such as the use of general government spending rather than individual contributions, and a "pay as you go" rather than an actuarial approach to funding.

 The 1938 Social Security Act lowered the age for the means-tested pension to 60, and introduced a universal (not means-tested) superannuation from age 65.
 The universal pension catered to a strong demand for universal payments, while the lowered age for the means-tested pension provided for the likes of manual workers who were worn out and still poor at the age of 60.

 The Third Labour government introduced a compulsory superannuation scheme in 1975, according to which employees and employers each contributed at least 4 per cent of gross earnings.
 Rob Muldoon's Third National government abolished the Labour scheme the following year, and in 1977 set up a universal (not means-tested) scheme called National Superannuation that paid 80% of the average wage to married people over 60.
 National Superannuation was renamed New Zealand Superannuation in 1993.
 The age of eligibility became 61 in 1992, then gradually increased to 65 between 1993 and 2001.
-Those receiving National Superannuation can receive some subsidised goods and services through use of the SuperGold Card.
+Those receiving New Zealand Superannuation can receive some subsidised goods and services through use of the SuperGold Card.